Color

 cyan + magenta + yellow = black

-the color wheel
+Subtractive color wheel

-The subtractive color wheel
+the subtractive color wheel

 more talk